-- As of 2011 no storage system has achieved one zettabyte of information. - The entire Internet was estimated to contain close to 500 exabytes in 2009. - During the year 2010 the total amount of global information exceeded 1.2 zettabytes.
-This is the equivalent to the amount of data that would be generated by every person in the world today posting messages on Twitter continuously for a century. - Google processes about 24 petabytes of data/day.
+- As of 2011 no storage system has achieved one zettabyte of information. - The entire Internet was estimated to contain close to 500 exabytes in 2009. - During the year 2013 the total amount of global information will exceed 1.8 zettabytes.
+This is equivalent to the amount of data that would be generated by every person in the United States tweeting 3 tweets/minute for 26,976 years.
+It would fill 57.5 billion 32GB iPads.
+This is enough iPads to build a 20 foot high wall around South America. - Google processes about 24 petabytes of data/day. - AT&T processes about 19 petabytes of data/day through their network.